sjentsch/lsjDocs/Ch07/Ch07_Probability_3.rst

 trousers.
 For instance, if *P*\ (X) = 0.5 it means that I wear those trousers half of the time.

-At this point, we’re almost done.
+At this point, we are almost done.
 The last thing we need to recognise is that “something always happens”.
 Every time I put on trousers, I really do end up wearing trousers (crazy, right?).
 What this somewhat trite statement means, in probabilistic terms, is that the probabilities of the elementary events need to add up to 1.
-This is known as the **law of total probability**, not that any of us really care.
+Thit is known as the **law of total probability**, not that any of us really care.
 More importantly, if these requirements are satisfied then what we have is a **probability distribution**.
-For example, this is an example of a probability
+For example, thit is an example of a probability
 distribution:

 +-----------------+---------------+----------------------------+